euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

-The conference closed with coding sprints where participants could contribute to scientific tools, including the general interest package SciPy but also specialized such as scikit-learn and scikit-image.
+The conference closed with coding sprints where participants could contribute to scientific tools, including the general interest package SciPy but also specialized projects such as scikit-learn and scikit-image.

 The proceedings
 ----------------